Key features

 Essential Next.js configures your site on Netlify to enable key Next.js functionality.
-It generates three serverless functions that handle SSR pages, ISR, and images.
+It generates three serverless functions that handle server-side rendered (SSR) pages, ISR, and images.

 For more detailed information about using the Essential Next.js plugin with your site, check out the plugin documentation.
 Topics include what’s new, redirects, rewrites, middleware, and troubleshooting large functions.

 You can remove the plugin if needed.
 If you’re building a Next.js project that’s exported to a static application, you don’t need the extra features enabled in the Build Plugin for your project to deploy with Netlify.

 The Essential Next.js build plugin supports native Next.js rewrites and redirects.
 These are defined in your

 next.config.js file and support some features that are not included in Netlify redirects and rewrites.